KPKamath/UK-Road-Accidents-Dashboard/README.md

 # UK Road Accidents Dashboard

-This interactive dashboard provides a comprehensive analysis of road accidents across the UK between the years 2019 & 2022, segmented by various factors such as accident severity, vehicle type, weather, and road surface conditions.
+This interactive dashboard provides a comprehensive analysis of road accidents across the UK between the years 2019 & 2022 (660k+ records), segmented by various factors such as accident severity, vehicle type, weather, and road surface conditions.
 Below is a breakdown of the charts and their insights:

 ![Dashboard](https://github.com/user-attachments/assets/8139f41f-aa57-479a-88d1-3bc3ce1bdc33)